yodertv/Reminders/README.md

 - Test preserving some global data so that it doesn't all get blown away and refreshed with ```$scope```.
 - Support addvertisments.
 - Add a print feature.
+- Add proper logging on the server side.

 ## History